 Many project managers do a great job of identifying risks.
 Some even evaluate risks and develop response plans.
 However, project managers get busy as their projects progress and fail to monitor their risks, resulting in challenged or failed projects.
-Here are some key factors that you should know about monitoring project risks (previously referred to as controlling risks in the PMBOK 5th Edition).
+Here are some key factors that you should know about monitoring project risks.

 Can project managers really control project risks?
 Feels more like herding cats, doesn't it?

 So, why do people push back on controlling risks?
 These individuals take the term control literally.
 They argue, "no one has absolute control over projects."

 I'm not sure, but I think these issues resulted in the changes in the Project Management Body of Knowledge (PMBOK).
 The authors of the 6th Edition changed the Control Risks process to Monitor Risks.

 The 5th Edition included the process called Control Risks which was defined as "The process of implementing risk response plans, tracking identified risks, monitoring residual risks, identifying new risks, and evaluating risk process effectiveness throughout the project."

 The authors of the 6th Edition changed the Control Risks process to Monitor Risks.
 "Monitor Risks is the process of monitoring the implementation of agreed-upon risk response plans, tracking identified risks, identifying and analyzing new risks, and evaluating risk process effectiveness throughout the project."

 Let's move beyond the debates and talk about monitoring project risks and getting results.

 Four Steps to Monitoring Project Risks